 Oculus Rift S tracking system and setup

 With the new Rift S, Oculus delivered a new tracking system.
 Inside-out tracking doesn’t require external sensors, which in start offers more freedom but also less precision than with the base station setup.
 Oculus Rift S uses five cameras on the headset that track controllers and head movement with computer vision.
 You will have full room-scale tracking and six-degrees of freedom.
-There is no need for complex setup with cables and sensors all over the room.
-Rift S touch controllers are entirely the same as Oculus Quest controllers with tracking ring on the top, excellent build quality.
+There is no need for a complex setup with cables and sensors all over the room.
+Rift S touch controllers are entirely the same as Oculus Quest controllers with a tracking ring on the top and excellent build quality.
 The controllers have thumbsticks, a grip button, and a button on the top along with the trigger.

-The best Oculus Rift S extension cables
+That’s why you need the best Rift S extension cables possible.

 Oculus Rift S DisplayPort extension cables